 Dabbadrop, Hackney / Leyton / Tower Hamlets

-Dabbadrop opened in January as London’s first plastic-free, vegan takeaway, delivering dishes in metal ‘dabba’ boxes, which are similar to a tiffin carrier.
-Billed as ‘convenience with a conscience,’ the Asian menu specialises in plant-based meals, including colourful curries and the signature slow-cooked daal, as well as punchy extras like rich aloo chaat and avocado raita.
-Diners sign up in advance to a weekly subscription service from £32, available in Hackney, Islington, Walthamstow, Leyton, Tower Hamlets and now also some South London post-codes.
+Dabbadrop is London’s first plastic-free, vegan takeaway, delivering dishes in metal ‘dabba’ boxes, which are similar to a tiffin carrier.
+Billed as ‘convenience with a conscience,’ the South Asian menu specialises in plant-based meals, including colourful curries and the signature slow-cooked daal, as well as punchy extras like Punjabi-spiced potato samosas and avocado raita.
+Diners sign up in advance to a weekly or fortnightly subscription service from £28, available in Hackney, Islington, Walthamstow, Leyton, Tower Hamlets and now also some South London post-codes.

 Daylesford, South Kensington / Notting Hill / Pimlico / Marylebone

-Lady Carole Bamford's ultra-glossy London farm shops are restocked daily with organic eggs, fresh meat and vegetables, direct from the Bamford farm in the Cotswolds.
-There is a home delivery service available, but it is currently facing high demand.
-You can however order hot and cold dishes via Deliveroo, including full vegan breakfasts, fresh smoothies, warm salads and comforting spiced chicken tagine or lamb casserole.
+Lady Carole Bamford's glossy London farm shops are restocked daily with organic eggs, fresh meat and vegetables, direct from the Bamford farm in the Cotswolds.
+In addition to a home delivery service, you can order hot and cold dishes via Deliveroo, including full vegan breakfasts, fresh smoothies, warm salads and comforting spiced chicken tagine or lamb casserole.